blab/cartography/docs/index.md

 With a longer genome and reassortment, it can be reasonably assumed that zika is a good test case for Cartography.

+All four dimensionality reduction methods qualitatively recapitulated clade-level groupings observed in the phylogeny (Figure 1).
+PCA, after imputing missing data, had a similar global structure to the findings in Metsky et.al., where the clades were featured on a continuum of shifting between clades instead of tightly clustered as seen in Influenza.
+Strains from the same clade were tightly grouped in t-SNE and UMAP, and more loosely clustered in the MDS embedding.
+Closely related clades still tended to tightly cluster in MDS, UMAP, and, to a lesser extent, t-SNE.
+In all four embeddings, clades that were genetically and evolutionarily divergent from the other clades were incredibly distant in embedding space.
+For example, the clade c2 (red) and the other clades are incredibly distant in UMAP and t-SNE, and all the other clades cluster much closer together. in MDS, however, clade c2 (red) is not placed at a large distace from the other clades, which is surprising considering the MDS embedding for Influenza.
+The clade c5 (yellow) and its most related clade c7 (pink) clustered tightly in all embeddings.
+Clade c4 (green) was somewhat arbitrarily split into two clusters in the UMAP embedding.
+According to the phylogenetic tree, there is no internal node split between the two clusters in clade c4, which is not the expectation for UMAP.

+According to the Genetic vs Euclidean distance scatterplots, all four methods exhibited a consistent linear relationship for pairs of strains that differed by no more than 50 nucleotides (Figure 2).
+After 50 nucleotide difference in genetic distance, PCA, t-SNE, and UMAP increase much faster in a piecewise fashion, revealing that these embeddings are using local patterns to map genetically distance strain combinations farther away for better visualization.
+This is the expectation for t-SNE and UMAP, but is surprising to see in PCA.
+PCA and UMAP provided the strongest linear mapping to genetic distance (Pearson's R2 = 0.573 +/- .002 and 0.580 +/- .002, respectively).
+The UMAP mapping revealed two different clusters of points in the scatterplot, which is the stark Euclidean distance differences between clade c2 (red) and the other strains.
+This same mapping for MDS was less linear and the weakest (Pearson's R2 = 0.253 +/- .002).
+Strain pairs were not as well separated in MDS space, but MDS did loosely cluster clades with genetically and evolutionarily distant clades farther away (Clade c1, the strains dated in 2013-2014).
+This result suggests that MDS does better with unimputed data than imputed, as the genetic distance normalization process is robust to gaps. t-SNE's mapping was fairly strong (Pearson's R2 = 0.522 +/- .002) and revealed that only closely related strains map near each other in t-SNE space.
+Pairs of strains that differ by more than 50 nucleotides are unlikely to placed near each other in a t-SNE embedding.

+Once again, t-SNE and PCA provided the most accurate classifications (MCC = 0.61 and 0.56, respectively) and outperformed pairwise genetic distance (MCC = 0.49) and UMAP (MCC = 0.27, Figure 3).
+UMAP performed incredibly poorly, which we attribute to the incredible distance between clade c2 and the other clades, which may have caused the classifier to misrepresent the euclidean threshold between and within clades (FN: 28369 vs FP: 970).
+MDS performed poorly (MCC = 0.41), confirming our expectations based on MDS's piecewise linear relationship with genetic distances.
+These results corroborate our previous conclusion about the potential benefits of using t-SNE embeddings for cluster analysis over the computationally simpler genetic distance, but it also affirmed that t-SNE does reveal global relationships when the genetic distance is incredibly divergent.

 ## SUMMARY OF RESULTS FOR ZIKA: